AlexanderMitov/Demo_Project_Of_MongoFilesystem/README.md

 And finally open with PHP the index.php file

-The script will upload/update a the folder 'files' and render it as JSON or output it as a zip to the client See the code and comments for more info
+The script will upload/update the folder 'files' and render it as JSON or output it as a zip to the client See the code and comments for more info